AccelNA/aws-coe/README.md

 Full-fledged web apps on the AWS Cloud.

 ### bookmark.new
-An upcoming [web app](https://github.com/AccelNA/bookmark.new), for bookmarking and managing all kind of digital resources.
+A [web app](https://github.com/AccelNA/bookmark.new), for bookmarking and managing all kind of digital resources.

 ## Best Practices and Patterns